dwyl/phoenix-ecto-encryption-example/README.md

 + Encrypting / Decrypting
 + Hashing

-A custom type expects 4 "callback" functions to be implemented in the file:
+A custom type expects [6 callback functions](https://hexdocs.pm/ecto/Ecto.Type.html#callbacks) to be implemented in the file:
 + [`type/0`](https://hexdocs.pm/ecto/Ecto.Type.html#c:type/0) - define
 the Ecto Type we want Ecto to use to _store_ the data for our Custom Type. e.g: `:integer` or `:binary`